 Welcome to our annual Young Journalist Award, a celebration of emerging journalistic talent.
-Now in its fifth year, the award (in partnership with the UK Foreign Press Association) is Thomson Foundation’s annual journalism competition, dedicated to finding and inspiring ambitious young journalists from across the globe.
+Now in its sixth year, the award (in partnership with the UK Foreign Press Association) is Thomson Foundation’s annual journalism competition, dedicated to finding and inspiring ambitious young journalists from across the globe.
 Judges of the award look for stories that are revelatory, prompt public debate and have led to, or have the potential to lead to, positive change in society.

 I recommend that any journalist under 30 and from a developing country apply for this incredible opportunity!
 It opened so many doors for me.